 It is also important for students to understand that choosing a degree should not solely be based on the subject they scored highest in during pre-university.
 Of course, it can be used as a guidance, but it should not be perceived as the one and only main reason, since there are several other factors that contribute in the process of making a degree choice.

 Students should also seek outside help, perhaps getting an opinion from someone who has a neutral stance.
 Find a teacher, a friend, or even your parents if they are not biased towards any particular field..
-Another option for students would be to receive a perspective from a student counsellor or an educational consultant group such as MABECS, which will provide students with quality guidance.
+Another option for students would be to receive a perspective from a student counsellor or an educational education advisor group such as MABECS, which will provide students with quality guidance.

 Furthermore, students must know which advice to take and avoid.
 It is important for students to have a clear understanding that their final decision will be based solely on themselves.
 Follow your instincts and trust yourself.
 It is only through the foundation of trusting yourself where you will find the path meant to be followed.